How To Teach High School History with Literature Easily

 I love using living books in our homeschool.
 If you’ve been around here any time at all, you know that living literature is a key tool that I use across all ages and all subjects.

 Using literature to teach high school history works especially well.
-There are so many nuances of an event or era that can be understood through books.
+So many nuances of an event or era can be understood through books.
 Living books also have a unique way of drawing students in and placing them smack-dab in the middle of a time period to meet important people, experience meaningful events, and feel real emotions.

 Just talking about all the benefits of literature makes me want to go grab some historical fiction right now!